avis-md/avis/docs/Reference/fileio/openfile.rst

 ..
 Important::

-    To allow for progressive loading, every filename must have matching formats with an incrementing number at the end.
+    To allow for incremental loading, every filename must have matching formats with an incrementing number at the end.
     The number of figures of the number must be constant.
 The number may increment by more than 1 every frame, but the rate must be constant.

     Example::